EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 From an architectural point of view, PostgreSQL must be configured to archive WAL files directly to the Barman server.
+Barman, thanks to the `get-wal` framework, can also be used as a WAL hub.
+For this purpose, you can use the `barman-wal-restore` script, part of the `barman-cli` package, with all your standby servers.

-Version 1.6.1 introduces the `replication-status` command which allows users to get information about any streaming client attached to the managed server, in particular hot standby servers and WAL streamers.
+The `replication-status` command allows you to get information about any streaming client attached to the managed server, in particular hot standby servers and WAL streamers.